-Electronic Practice Logs are due July 1.
-Logs submitted after this date will be assessed an additional $750 late fee until July 15, after which time no logs will be accepted.
+Electronic Practice Logs, practice log verification form, practice breakdown, and complications narratives are due September 1.
+Logs submitted after this date will be assessed an additional $750 late fee until September 15, after which time no logs will be accepted.

-Letters of admissibility to candidates who have been approved to take the exam will be mailed in mid-November.
+Letters of admissibility to candidates who have been approved to take the exam will be mailed in December.